vik-s/quartz/content/projects/youtube/Ways to swap money for time.md

 tentative title:
 ---

+Reasons to pay for services.
+- you cant youtube everything, some things need an expert to get done
+- it may be beyond your current physical ability
+-
 - Housecleaning
 	- Good vacuum cleaner - like dyson, vac+mop, or robovac
 	- House cleaning services $30-50/hr